krewskatee/movie_challenge/README.md

 - examples of what to type in to the terminal
 - examples of what to expect as output to terminal

 [Check out these tricks](https://guides.github.com/features/mastering-markdown/) to add formatting to your github markdown file.
+I also recommend using the program `Macdown` to edit your README.md file.

 <br>
 <br>